gesturesAidl/video_processor/README.md

 In order to get the apparent motion estimation of the objects  we compute the optical flow of every video, and get a new one with its optical flow vectors of the moving objects during the video sequence.
 To do so, we will use the following script: [optical_flow.py](scripts/preprocessing/optical_flow.py).
 We need to set the `abs_path_to_videos_folder` variable with the absolute path to our `videos` folder, and `abs_path_to_folder_out`  variable, with the path to the directory where we want to store the optical flow videos.

 ### HOW TO EXTRACT FEATURES FROM VIDEOS
-> Notice: It is the same procedure to extracte the features from the raw videos than for the optical flow videos.
+> Notice: The procedure to extract the features from the raw videos is the same as for the optical flow videos.
 In this example we explain how to do it with the raw videos.

 STEP1:
 Generate a `videos.txt` file that will contain the list of paths of all videos.
 To do so, place yourself outside your `videos` folder and run the following command: